-5.1 The Community Infrastructure Levy (CIL) is a charge on new development to help fund supporting infrastructure.
+- 5.1 The Community Infrastructure Levy (CIL) is a charge on new development to help fund supporting infrastructure.
 The CIL process is closely related to but not part of the statutory planning framework.
 Statute for the CIL is provided by Community Infrastructure Levy Regulations 2010 (as Amended).
 Shropshire Council's CIL levy is based on the size, type and location of new development.
 CIL liability is calculated using the Gross Internal Area of a development.
 In order to secure the necessary infrastructure funding, Shropshire Council have an adopted Charging Schedule in place and have been implementing the CIL since 1st January 2012.
-The Charging Schedule sets out CIL rates per square metre of floorspace for all open market residential development only.
+The Charging Schedule sets out CIL rates per square metre of floorspace for all open market residential development only. - 5.2 No review of the Council's CIL Charging Schedule is currently proposed, but this may be required in future in response to changes in national legislation and local viability evidence.
+Further information on CIL can be found via: http://shropshire.gov.uk/CIL

-Shropshire Local Development Scheme 2020 February 2020
+Shropshire Local Development Scheme 2021 March 2021